A Nice Place to Be

 Reducing / Increasing your Growing Space

 Does everyone use their whole plot?
 If not, then PPAA Committee would be happy to talk to them about splitting their plot in half.
-As well as allowing them to manage more effectively the space that they have, it allows another person from the waiting list to get on site and to start growing.
-If anyone only has half a plot, and they feel that they are outgrowing the space that they have (or that they will do within the next year or so) then they are free to put their name back on the waiting list.
+As well as allowing them to manage more effectively the space that they have, it would allow another person from the waiting list to get on site and to start growing.
+If anyone only has half a plot, and they feel that they are outgrowing the space that they have (or that they will do within the next year or so) then they’re free to put their name back on the waiting list.
 When their name gets to the top, PPAA Committee will try their best to get them another half a plot as close as possible to their existing one.

 A final word…